NTX-McGill/NeuroTechX-McGill-2019/README.md

 ![](/FiguresFolder/Fig2.jpg)

 Medical grade Ten20 EEG conductive paste was used to secure four OpenBCI passive gold cup electrodes directly onto the scalp of the participant.
-The four electrodes used to collect MI data were placed along the sensorimotor cortex of the subject, rear to the frontal lobe and just before the central sulcus that separates the frontal lobe from the parietal lobe (8).
+The four electrodes used to collect MI data were placed along the sensorimotor cortex of the subject, rear to the frontal lobe and just before the central sulcus that separates the frontal lobe from the parietal lobe.
 Two reference electrodes were placed on the subject's two ears.
-C1, C2, C3, and C4 channels were used, as recommend for the detection of the optimal $\mu$-rhythm (4).
+C1, C2, C3, and C4 channels were used, as recommend for the detection of the optimal mu rhythm.
 For eye blinking and heart-rate data, two gold cup electrodes were placed beside the left eye and left wrist of the participants respectively.
 To acquire raw EEG data, a computer device configured to OpenBCI's Cyton Biosensing 32-bit board would be used.

 To simulate an indoor environment, the experiment would be conducted in a room with ambient noise level.
 The participants would be seated comfortably on a chair or wheelchair facing a laptop screen.
 Before they are connected to the electrodes, the participants would be asked to remove any earrings, necklaces, glasses and/or to untie their hair to reduce noise during EEG data collection.